top of page

 Okinawan Goju-Ryu Karate-do

-Karate Do International Class WorldwideThroughout the years fighting techniques have evolved into various styles embracing different philosophies, historical periods and cultures.
-In times of war, martial art masters focused on the technical, practical and physical aspects, while in times of peace, philosophical-spiritual aspects became of greater importance.
-Techniques and training were aimed more towards everyday uses, and less toward combat applications against a physical enemy.
+Throughout the years, fighting techniques have evolved into various styles embracing different philosophies, historical periods, and cultures.
+In times of war, martial arts masters focused on the technical, practical, and physical aspects, while in times of peace, philosophical-spiritual aspects became of greater importance.
+Techniques and training were aimed more toward everyday uses and less toward combat applications against a physical enemy.

 As opposed to sport disciplines, martial artists can be active and continue their development regardless of age.

-Karate Do International Teacher's a natural result of proper and professional training.
-The practitioner reaches high levels of self-control over his body and his spirit.
-The practitioner excels to levels of self-realization, moral conduct and high strategic competency.
-The karateka's daily practice aims to confront him with new and adverse physical and emotional experiences.
-These experiences are provided to strengthen both body and mind with the ultimate intention of helping to shape the individuals character.
+Karate Do International works and educates through continuous development and deep and devoted study, which helps the practitioner achieve a high level of physical ability, physical and mental focus, concentration, strength, and control over body and mind.
+It is also an effective form of self-defence and systematically trains the body to become an effective and powerful weapon.
+The professional training program improves the human body and its functioning.
+It concentrates on developing an ideal cohesion of our physical and spiritual energy.
+The practitioner reaches high levels of self-control over his body and spirit and excels in self-realisation, high moral conduct, and strategic competency.
+The karateka's daily practice aims to confront him with new, adverse physical and emotional experiences.
+These experiences are provided to strengthen both body and mind with the ultimate intention of helping to shape the individual's character.

 OUR SCHOOL